 When Providence, Rhode-Island’s based group the Honey Bunch mention some of their influential drummers, her name is among the first on the list.
 And it is not just in what she can do but how she does it.

 Claudia Gonson is very much the energy that propels Stephen Merritt.
 Besides being a frequent music collaborator, she juggles between drums, keyboards, and vocals.
 She sets the scenes and moods needed in Merritt’s songs.
-And she will always be appreciated as an influencer in the music industry.
+And she will always be appreciated as an influencer and one of the drummers who sing in the music industry.